 UPDATE: Be sure to scroll to the bottom where there is a very nice endorsement of this product by a FBI Agent who conducted an informal test of the DSM Banner during a Division firearms training session.
 Agents were required to move to three shooting stations in total darkness, where they were confronted with four realistic targets at each station – good guys, no-shoot, and bad guys.
 The only good-guy target to not be engaged with gunfire was the one using the DSM banner.

-These banners are lightweight, and have reflective lettering, and can be folded or rolled up to fit inside a pocket.
-I had briefly heard about these banners in the past, and was glad to hear from Michael Lessman of DSM Products.
-This safety banner has huge potential in properly identifying police officers in civilian clothes, and avoiding the unthinkable blue on blue accidental shooting of off-duty officers by on-duty officers who see a subject armed with a firearm.
+The DSM banners are lightweight, and can be folded or rolled up to fit inside a pocket.
+The banners can also be carried in a nylon belt-mounted pouch.
+This safety banner has huge potential in properly identifying police officers in civilian clothes, and avoiding the unthinkable blue on blue accidental shooting of off-duty officers by on-duty officers who engage a subject armed with a firearm.
 As such, I wanted to pass along some information on this beneficial piece of law enforcement equipment.

 DSM Police Safety Banners